mediachainlabs/canonical-content-registry/README.md

 ###Nametags

 Because it is impossible to tell the age of a digital file, a decentralized attribution registry faces the problem of accounting for a trove of legacy content.
 Any user can potentially claim ownership of any digital file.
 We propose specifying a *Canonical Creator Identifier*, called a nametag.
 A nametag has no owner or maintainer, it is simply a global identifier used to associate canonical content identifiers with the idea of a creator.
-For example, the `*pablopicasso` nametag can be used by the community to tag all Pablo Picasso paintings in existance.
+For example, the `*pablopicasso` nametag can be used by the community to tag all Pablo Picasso paintings in existence.
 Similarly, photographs by Annie Leibovitz can be tagged `*annieleibovitz`.

-Unlike Picasso, Annie Leibovitz is a living artist that could potentially join the decentralized content community by creating an Openname identity.
+Unlike Pablo Picasso, Annie Leibovitz is a living artist that could potentially join the decentralized content community by creating an Openname identity.
 It would be useful if a nametag could be decorated by an actual user profile that can be interacted with by the community.

 ###Decorating a nametag